awsdocs/aws-kms-developer-guide/doc_source/services-wm.md

 To protect the contents of the mailboxes in your Amazon WorkMail organizations, Amazon WorkMail encrypts all mailbox messages before they are written to disk\.
 No customer\-provided information is stored in plaintext\.

 Each message is encrypted under a unique data encryption key\.
 The message key is protected by a mailbox key, which is a unique encryption key that is used only for that mailbox\.
-The mailbox key is encrypted under an AWS KMS customer master key \(CMK\) for the organization that never leaves AWS KMS unencrypted\.
-The following diagram shows the relationship of the encrypted messages, encrypted message keys, encrypted mailbox key, and the CMK for the organization in AWS KMS\.
+The mailbox key is encrypted under an AWS KMS key for the organization that never leaves AWS KMS unencrypted\.
+The following diagram shows the relationship of the encrypted messages, encrypted message keys, encrypted mailbox key, and the KMS key for the organization in AWS KMS\.

 ![\[Encrypting your Amazon WorkMail mailboxes\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/service-workmail.png)

-### A CMK for the organization<a name="workmail-cmk"></a>
+### A KMS key for the organization<a name="workmail-cmk"></a>

-When you create an Amazon WorkMail organization, you can select an AWS KMS customer master key \(CMK\) for the organization\.
-This CMK protects all mailbox keys in that organization\.
+When you create an Amazon WorkMail organization, you can select an AWS KMS keyfor the organization\.
+This KMS key protects all mailbox keys in that organization\.

-If you use the [Quick Setup](https://docs.aws.amazon.com/workmail/latest/adminguide/add_new_organization.html#quick_setup) procedure to create your organization, Amazon WorkMail uses the [AWS managed CMK](concepts.md#master_keys) for Amazon WorkMail \(`aws/workmail`\) in your AWS account\.
-If you use the [Standard Setup](https://docs.aws.amazon.com/workmail/latest/adminguide/add_new_organization.html#premises_directory), you can select the AWS managed CMK for Amazon WorkMail or a [customer managed CMK](concepts.md#master_keys) that you own and manage\.
-You can select the same CMK or a different CMK for each of your organizations, but you cannot change the CMK once you have selected it\.
+If you use the [Quick Setup](https://docs.aws.amazon.com/workmail/latest/adminguide/add_new_organization.html#quick_setup) procedure to create your organization, Amazon WorkMail uses the [AWS managed key](concepts.md#kms_keys) for Amazon WorkMail \(`aws/workmail`\) in your AWS account\.
+If you use the [Standard Setup](https://docs.aws.amazon.com/workmail/latest/adminguide/add_new_organization.html#premises_directory), you can select the AWS managed key for Amazon WorkMail or a [customer managed key](concepts.md#customer-cmk) that you own and manage\.
+You can select the same KMS key or a different KMS key for each of your organizations, but you cannot change the KMS key once you have selected it\.

 **Important**
-Amazon WorkMail supports only symmetric CMKs\.
-You cannot use an asymmetric CMK to encrypt data in Amazon WorkMail\.
-For help determining whether a CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](find-symm-asymm.md)\.
+Amazon WorkMail supports only symmetric KMS keys\.
+You cannot use an asymmetric KMS key to encrypt data in Amazon WorkMail\.
+For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](find-symm-asymm.md)\.

-To find the CMK for your organization, use the AWS CloudTrail log entry that records calls to AWS KMS\.
+To find the KMS key for your organization, use the AWS CloudTrail log entry that records calls to AWS KMS\.

 ### A unique encryption key for each mailbox<a name="workmail-mailbox-key"></a>

 When you create a new mailbox, Amazon WorkMail generates a unique 256\-bit [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) \(AES\) symmetric encryption key for the mailbox, known as its *mailbox key*, outside of AWS KMS\.
 Amazon WorkMail uses the mailbox key to protect the encryption keys for each message in the mailbox\.

-To protect the mailbox key, Amazon WorkMail calls AWS KMS to encrypt the mailbox key under the CMK for the organization\.
+To protect the mailbox key, Amazon WorkMail calls AWS KMS to encrypt the mailbox key under the KMS key for the organization\.
 Then it stores the encrypted mailbox key in the mailbox metadata\.

 **Note**
 Amazon WorkMail uses a symmetric mailbox encryption key to protect message keys\.
 Previously, Amazon WorkMail protected each mailbox with an asymmetric key pair\.
 It used the public key to encrypt each message key and the private key to decrypt it\.
-The private mailbox key was protected by the CMK for the organization\.
+The private mailbox key was protected by the KMS key for the organization\.
 Existing mailboxes might still use an asymmetric mailbox key pair\.
 This change does not affect the security of the mailbox or its messages\.

 ### A unique encryption key for each message<a name="workmail-message-key"></a>

 When a message is added to the mailbox, Amazon WorkMail generates a unique 256\-bit AES symmetric encryption key for the message outside of AWS KMS\.
 It uses this *message key* to encrypt the message\.
 Amazon WorkMail encrypts the message key under the mailbox key and stores the encrypted message key with the message\.
-Then, it encrypts the mailbox key under the CMK for the organization\.
+Then, it encrypts the mailbox key under the KMS key for the organization\.

 ### Creating a new mailbox<a name="workmail-create-mailbox"></a>

 When Amazon WorkMail creates a new mailbox, it uses the following process to prepare the mailbox to hold encrypted messages\.
 + Amazon WorkMail generates a unique 256\-bit AES symmetric encryption key for the mailbox outside of AWS KMS\.
 + Amazon WorkMail calls the AWS KMS [Encrypt](https://docs.aws.amazon.com/kms/latest/developerguide/API_Encrypt.html) operation\.
-It passes in the mailbox key and the identifier of the customer master key \(CMK\) for the organization\.
-AWS KMS returns a ciphertext of the mailbox key encrypted under the CMK\.
+It passes in the mailbox key and the identifier of the AWS KMS key for the organization\.
+AWS KMS returns a ciphertext of the mailbox key encrypted under the KMS key\.
 + Amazon WorkMail stores the encrypted mailbox key with the mailbox metadata\.

 ### Encrypting a mailbox message<a name="workmail-encrypt"></a>